Last reviewed on 7th August 2023 by Martin Alexander (Mortgage Advisor)

 Our advisors have helped many borrowers with tricky circumstances, such as becoming recently self-employed or having just started a new job.
 Even if you have adverse credit, such as CCJs on your credit file, we can help.

-If you’re serious about buying a property, then it’s best to find a mortgage before beginning your property search.
-This is for a number of reasons such as:
+It’s best to find a mortgage before beginning your property search.
+This is for several reasons such as:

 - Having a clear indication of how much you can borrow